UWPCE-PythonCert/PythonCertDevel/source/scripts/Functions.rst

 Return Values
 -------------

 Functions can also take zero arguments and return nothing.
-Simply leave off the return statement and your function will return no value to its caller.
+Simply leave off the return statement and your function will return no value, or ``None``, to its caller.

 .. code-block:: python